Exploratory Data Analysis

 The EDA process typically involves creating simple visualizations.
 To do this, we need to choose an appropriate visualization for a feature, and our choice depends on the kind of data that have been collected.
 This mapping of plot type to feature type is the topic of Section 9.1.
 From there, we go on to describe how to “read” a plot, what to look for, and how to interpret what you see.
 Section 9.2 discusses what to look for in a one-variable plot, Section 9.3 focusses on reading relationships between two variables, and Section 9.4 describes plots for three or more variables.
 After that we present guiding questions for carrying out an EDA (Section 9.5) and walk through an example as we follow these guidelines (Section 9.6).

-The topic of visualization is split between this chapter and the Data Visualization chapter (Chapter 10).
+The topic of visualization is split between this chapter, Chapter 9 and Chapter 11).
 In this chapter, we usually take the default parameter settings of the plotting functions.
 In the visualization chapter, we provide guidelines for making effective and informative plots and give advice on how to make your visual argument clear and compelling.